Funeral Poems

 You can read any poem at a funeral.
 You may want to take inspiration from some of the examples below, or you may even like to write one yourself.

 There's also no set length for a funeral poem.
-Some people prefer short funeral poems, some people prefer something a little longer.
+Some people prefer short funeral poems, others prefer something a little longer.
 The only thing to consider is how long the funeral service is.
-For example, if you're having a funeral which only lasts 20 minutes, you may not want to go on too long.

 Short funeral poems